Dhamrai Hardinge High School and College: History

 The school was established in 1914 as Dhamrai Hardinge School.
-Founded by Charles Hardinge, 1st Baron Hardinge of Penshurst, former Governor-General of India.
+It was founded by Charles Hardinge, 1st Baron Hardinge of Penshurst, former Governor-General of India.

 The school was nationalized in 2018.

 Academics

 The school offers primary and secondary education for boys and girls even though it is non-co-educational.
 Generally boys and girls are split into separate shifts.
-There are two shifts morning and day.
-The 100 years anniversary of this school was celebrated in 2017.
+There are two shifts, morning and day.

+The 100-year anniversary of this school was celebrated in 2017.